processone/eturnal/docker-k8s/README.md

 * The container attempts to autodetect the `relay_ipv4_address` and `relay_ipv6_address` using an external STUN service.
   * This STUN service may be exchanged by defining a different external STUN service with the `STUN_SERVICE` environment variable, which defaults to: `STUN_SERVICE="stun.conversations.im 3478"`.
 Note: the stun client **only supports UDP** queries.
   * If that fails, consider defining the `relay_ipv4_address` (and `relay_ipv6_address`) either within a mounted `eturnal.yml` file or with the `ETURNAL_RELAY_IPV4_ADDR` (and `ETURNAL_RELAY_IPV6_ADDR`) environment variable to enable the TURN service.
 Note: the **IPv6 address is optional**.
   * If the external STUN lookup is not desired, define the environment variable `STUN_SERVICE=false` in the `docker run` command.
+* If eturnal shall bind directly to privileged ports (<1024), then the `docker run` option `--security-opt no-new-privileges` must not be used, since the unprivileged eturnal user needs to escalate the `CAP_NET_BIND_SERVICE`.

 ## Custom TLS certificates and dh-parameter file

 To use eturnal's TLS listener with cutsom TLS certificates/dh-parameter files they must be mounted into the container and [referenced](https://eturnal.net/documentation/#tls_crt_file) in the `eturnal.yml` file.
 TLS certificates and the dh-parameter file shall be `.pem` files.
-They must be readable by the eturnal user/group `9000:9000` and should not have world-readable access rights (`chmod 400`). **Mountpath**, e.g. with `docker run` add:
+They must be readable by the eturnal user/group and should not have world-readable access rights (e.g. `chown 9000:9000` and `chmod 440`). **Mountpath**, e.g. with `docker run` add:

     -v /path/to/tls-files:/opt/eturnal/tls:ro